This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Attracting investments to develop the infrastructure for trash sorting facilities in Cairo, Daqahliyah, Sharqeya, Fayoum, and Luxor.

-- Improving garbage collection and transportation, street cleaning services, and management of safe landfills.
+- Funding garbage collection and transportation contracts, street cleaning services, and management of safe landfills.

-- Developing waste recycling system across the country, the sector’s human capacity, public awareness rasining campaigns, and supportting the informal sector and SMEs in the recycling business.
+- Institutional support for the development of a waste recycling system across the country, human capacity-building, awareness campaigns, and support for the informal sector and SMEs in the recycling sector.

 Nature Conservation and Water Supply

 About 85% of Egypt’s water resources are used for agricultural irrigation systems, which are characterized by high levels of water losses and low efficiency.
-The 2017-2037 National Water Resources Strategy, which is intended to address Egypt’s water-related challenges over the next 20 years, is expected to cost EGP 900 billion (about $ 55 billion).
-According to the Ministry of Water Resources & Irrigation, the national strategy has four pillars: develop water resources (desalination and recycling), enhance water quality, rationalize water use, and create an enabling environment.
+The National Water Resources Strategy 2017-2037, which is intended to address Egypt’s water-related challenges over the next 20 years, is expected to cost EGP 900 billion (about $ 55bn).
+According to the Ministry of Water Resources & Irrigation, the national strategy has four pillars: develop water resources (Desalination and Recycling), enhance water quality, rationalize water use, and create an enabling environment.

 Wastewater Recycling & Hazardous Waste Management

-According to the , Egypt’s governorates are divided into two categories: governorates without agricultural expansion plans, which include: Menofia, Dakahlia, Kafr Elsheikh, Gharbia, Kalyoubia, Cairo, Alexandria, and Port Said.
-And governorates with agricultural expansion plans, which include: Giza, Behaira, Minia, Damietta, Sohag, Assuit, Sharkia, Qena, Suez, Fayoum, Beni Suef, Aswan, Ismailia, Luxor, Matrouh, Red Sea, New Valley.
+The amount of the wastewater produced in Egypt is about 16.4 BCM including 4.4 BCM sewage and 12 BCM as agricultural wastewater.
+According to 2030 Strategic Vision of Treated Wastewater Reuse, the Egyptian governorates are divided into two categories with different strategy to each category.
+The first group includes governorates without agricultural expansion plans, which include: Monofia, Dakahlia, Kafr Elsheikh, Gharbia, Kalyoubia, Cairo, Alexandria, and Port Said.
+The second group includes the governorates’ future agricultural plans, which include: Giza, Behaira, Minia, Damietta, Sohag, Assuit, Sharkia, Qena, Suez, Fayoum, Beni Suef, Aswan, Ismailia, Luxor, Matrouh, Red Sea, New Valley.

 Water sector development is a priority for the Government of Egypt because of: